divio/divio-cloud-docs/how-to/divio-app.rst

 Once the set up process has completed, you can start the local site by launching the local server.

 * Hit **Start** to launch the project.
-* If the project has been deployed, you can now open the local site in your browser by clicking on the *eye icon*.
+* If the project has been set up correctly, you can now open the local site in your browser by clicking on the *eye icon*.

 Edit project files